 - Many US recipes call for preserves of all sorts to be water-bath ‘canned’.
 This is an extra step used to keep preserved foods free from harmful bacteria, but if you’re making jam or jelly with a 4:3 fruit:sugar ratio, it isn’t actually necessary.
 Just ensure you use sterilised, sound jars and lids, fill the jar full, wipe the rim free of any drips, and seal while it’s hot hot hot, and you’ll be fine.

 - Never fill your pot/pan more than 1/3 full with fruit & sugar.
-When it gets to a ‘rolling boil’ (which happens as you’re getting hot enough to reach a Set), the mixture will froth and bubble up a LOT, and if you overfill your pot, that’ll end in a stick mess and wasted jam.
+When it gets to a ‘rolling boil’ (which happens as you’re getting hot enough to reach a Set), the mixture will froth and bubble up a LOT, and if you overfill your pot, that’ll end in a sticky mess and wasted jam.

 Some handy tips that you may find useful